Build experimentation guidelines

 Your experimentation guidelines should balance advocacy and inquiry: they should give people a chance to make their point (advocacy), but they should also ensure that this is done with objective statements and data, and that any known/less known assumptions come to the surface during the process (inquiry).

-Having experimentation guidelines that follow these traits also allows people to explore ideas from different angles before executing on them (because Ideas need to be grappled with).
+Having experimentation guidelines that follow these traits also allows people to explore ideas from different angles before executing them (because ideas need to be grappled with).